$0 China → US EB-5 Investor Visa Guide — Quick-Start Checklist

 What a 221(g) Actually Is

-Section 221(g) of the Immigration and Nationality Act allows a consular officer to refuse a visa without permanently denying it.
-The officer is saying: I cannot approve this today, but I have not found you ineligible.
-The case is suspended pending further review.
+Section 221(g) of the Immigration and Nationality Act allows a consular officer to refuse a visa while additional review or documents remain pending.
+The officer is saying: I cannot approve this today, but I have not made a final determination of ineligibility.
+The case remains pending further review.

-This is not a refusal in the formal sense.
-Roughly 85% of 221(g) cases are eventually approved.
-But the uncertainty, the wait, and the additional scrutiny make it one of the most stressful phases of the EB-5 process.
+This is a refusal under section 221(g), but it is not necessarily a final denial.
+The uncertainty, the wait, and the additional scrutiny make it one of the most stressful phases of the EB-5 process.

 For Chinese investors at Guangzhou, 221(g) holds typically fall into one of three categories: